-For obesity, Diabetes, lipid, atherosclerosis, NASH, nephropathy and retinopathy studies: <1%.
+For obesity, Diabetes, lipid, atherosclerosis, NASH, nephropathy and neurodegenerative disease/neuroinflammation studies: <1%.

-K. Classification of severity of procedures
+F. Classification of severity of procedures

-Provide information on the expected levels of discomfort and indicate to which category the procedures are assigned ('non-recovery', 'mild', 'moderate', 'severe').
+Provide information on the experimental factors contributing to the discomfort of the animals and indicate to which category these factors are assigned ('non-recovery', 'mild', 'moderate', 'severe').
+In addition, provide for each species and treatment group information on the expected levels of cumulative discomfort (in percentages).

 In general, the cumulative discomfort for metabolic disorder(s) studies will be mild to moderate and will not extend beyond moderate.
+In general all obesity, diabetes, lipid, atherosclerosis and NASH studies (all models/treatment groups) have discomfort level mild and nephropathy and neurodegenerative studies have discomfort level moderate.
+During the last 5 years approx. 88% of the mice had discomfort level mild and 12% had discomfort level moderate (mostly nephropathy and neurodegenerative studies) and we expect similar percentages for the next 5 years.
 The different procedures that can be used, will all be within good practice and are assigned to the following categories: